 Should You Buy a Mattress That’s Cheaper than $300?

 To make their products cheaper, companies have to take shortcuts to achieve a lower price point.
 If you think about it, the same principle applies to most products, whether it’s a car or a coffeemaker.
-In general, you get what you pay for, though there are a few exceptions for mattresses, which we outlined in the previous section.
+The phrase “you get what you pay for” is famous for a reason, though there are a few exceptions for mattresses, which we outlined in the previous section.

 If you’re thinking about buying a cheap mattress, consider the following: